bhanupratapsinghcs/gla-bcsc0001-2018/practice/questions/Super Practice Set 2.md

-**Program to calculate the areas of circles, using a while loop; number of circles is unspecified**
+**Program to calculate the areas of circles, using a while loop; the number of circles is unspecified**

 ```C
 #include <stdio.h>